Yugps/Vision-Based-Package-Counter-/README.md

 - **Package Counting and Line Creation**:
   - The system establishes virtual lines or boundaries to count packages as they cross these lines.
-  - By integrating the tracking results with the Supervisely library and OpenCV (cv2), the counter accurately tallies the number of packages passing through each section.
+  - By integrating the tracking results with the Roboflow's Supervision library and OpenCV (cv2), the counter accurately tallies the number of packages passing through each section.

 ## Use Case